 As a clinical-stage company, we did not have any net income during the periods presented and we have not historically considered net income (loss) in evaluating or determining executive compensation.
-Our net loss has increased over the three-year period presented in the Pay Versus Performance table whereas compensation actually paid to our named executive officers increased from 2020 to 2021 and decreased from 2021 to 2022, due in large part to fluctuations in our stock price.
+Our net loss has increased over the four-year period presented in the Pay Versus Performance table whereas compensation actually paid to our named executive officers increased from 2020 to 2021, decreased from 2021 to 2022 and increased from 2022 to 2023, due in large part to fluctuations in our stock price.